deozza/ApiTesterBundle/README.md

 #### Testing with patterns

 Sometimes, value sent by your app are hard to test because they are unpredictable.
-Testing with patterns will allow ApiTesterBundle to assert these values are in a specific scope and even manipulate them for future tests.
+Testing with patterns will allow PhilarmonyApiTester to assert these values are in a specific scope and even manipulate them for future tests.

  * [Read more](src/Resources/doc/PATTERNS.md)